 d.
 Expenses Other than Commissions – Description and listing of insurance company expenses other than commissions, such as overhead, including:

 i.
-Method used to allocate expenses to the contracts included in a principle-based valuation under VM-21 and a statement confirming that expenses have been fully allocated in accordance with VM-21, Section 12.D.1.h.
+Method used to allocate expenses to the contracts included in a principle-based valuation under VM-21 and VM-22 and a statement confirming that expenses have been fully allocated in accordance with VM-21, Section 12.D.1.h or VM-22 Section 12.D.1.h, as applicable.

 ii.
 Method used to apply the allocated expenses to model segments or sub-segments within the cash-flow model.

-Identification of the types of costs that were spread, and for how many years, if any cost spreading was done pursuant to VM-21, Section 12.D.1.a.
+Identification of the types of costs that were spread, and for how many years, if any cost spreading was done pursuant to VM-21, Section 12.D.1.a or VM-22,, Section 12.D.1.a as applicable.

 iv.
 Method used to determine margins.

 e.
-Partial Withdrawals – Description and listing of partial withdrawal rates, including treatment of dollar-for-dollar offsets on GMDBs and VAGLBs, and required minimum distributions.
+Partial Withdrawals – Description and listing of partial withdrawal rates, including treatment of dollar-for-dollar offsets on GMDBs and Guaranteed Living Benefits, and required minimum distributions.

 f.
 Lapses and Full Surrenders – Description and listing of lapse or full surrender rates, including:

 i.
-For contracts with VAGLBs, two comparisons of actual to expected lapses where “expected” equals (1) anticipated experience assumptions used in the development of the SR; and (2) the assumptions used in the development of the additional standard projection amount, and the “actual” is separated by logical blocks of business, duration (e.g., during and after surrender charge period), ITM (consistent with dynamic assumptions), and age (to the extent that age affects the election of benefits lapse).
+For contracts with Guaranteed Living Benefits, two comparisons of actual to expected lapses where “expected” equals (1) anticipated experience assumptions used in the development of the DR or SR; and (2) the assumptions used in the development of the additional standard projection amount, and the “actual” is separated by logical blocks of business, duration (e.g., during and after surrender charge period), ITM (consistent with dynamic assumptions), and age (to the extent that age affects the election of benefits lapse).
 These data shall be separated by experience incurred in the past year, the past three years, and all years.

 ii.
-If experience for contracts without VAGLBs is used in setting lapse assumptions for contracts with in-the-money or at-the-money VAGLBs, then a detailed explanation of the appropriateness of the assumption and a demonstration of the relevance of the experience to the business.
+If experience for contracts without Guaranteed Living Benefits is used in setting lapse assumptions for contracts with in-the-money or at-the-money Guaranteed Living Benefits, then a detailed explanation of the appropriateness of the assumption and a demonstration of the relevance of the experience to the business.

+iii.
+Description of any assumption or formula used for dynamic lapses, whether it is one-sided or two-sided (i.e., can change up or down), and a tabular or graphic presentation of the final lapse assumption after applying dynamic lapses, across the varying values for the factors in the dynamic lapse assumption (either in aggregate or for a select sample cells).

 g.
 Annuitization Benefits – Description of assumptions for the purposes of projecting annuitization benefits (excluding annuitizations stemming from the election of a GMIB and withdrawal amounts from GMWBs, which are addressed in Section 3.F.3.h below), including: